funvill/funvill.github.io/_posts/2011-01-31-what-i-have-been-up-to-in-january-2011.md

 layout: single
 title: What I have been up to in January 2011
 date: 2011-01-31 18:11
-categories: blog, [Development, Interesting, Media, News]
+categories: Development Interesting Media, News
 ---
 Its been a busy month, the start of the year always is.
 <ul>